Aquí y allá

-Aquí y allá (English: Here and There) is a 2012 drama film directed by Antonio Méndez Esparza.
-The film is about a Mexican immigrant who returns home to a small mountain village in Guerrero, Mexico after years of working in the US, and struggles to rebuild his family and follow his dream of starting a band: the Copa Kings.
-The film won the International Critics' Week Grand Prize at the 2012 Cannes Film Festival.
+Aquí y allá (English: Here and There) is a 2012 drama film written and directed by Antonio Méndez Esparza.
+The film follows a Mexican immigrant who returns to his home in a small mountain village in Guerrero, Mexico after years of working in the US.
+He struggles to rebuild his family and pursue his dream of starting a band called the Copa Kings.
+The film won the Critics' Week Grand Prize at the Cannes Film Festival.